Kunalkoli203/data-science-agneya/Task01/readme.md

-this is a repo where i put a project of my first internship
+task 1 of my internship at agneyra